As many of you know, I foster and adopt senior and special needs dogs so I’ve learned a thing (or more!) about keeping them comfortable.

 Be careful of slippery flooring

 Dogs of any age can easily injure themselves sliding across an uncarpeted floor, but an older dog who may be suffering joint pain or be unsteady on their feet can have a hard time getting around.
-Our kitchen is not carpeted and when Red is jumping around waiting for her food, she does tend to slip so I have to watch her until she gets the bowl in front of her.
+Our kitchen is not carpeted and when Red was jumping around waiting for her food, she did tend to slip so I had to watch her until she got the bowl in front of her.

 Dogs of all ages and abilities need some form of exercise, the type and frequency will of course depend on the individual dog.
-Red goes out several times a day, sometimes just for a quick pee, but about four times a day for a walk.
-She walks well but I keep each outing to about 10 minutes or so.
-If I join my husband when he takes our other dog Jack out, or we take a day trip, I have a stroller I use for her.
-She walks for awhile, then rides the rest of the way.
-The bonus is there’s room for Jack if he gets tired, needs a break, or for safety in large crowds.
+Red went out several times a day, sometimes just for a quick pee, but about four times a day for a walk.
+She walked well but I kept each outing to about 10-15 minutes or so.
+If I joined my husband when he took our other dog Jack out, or we took a day trip, I brought her stroller.
+She walked for awhile, then rode the rest of the way.
+The bonus is there was room for Jack if he got tired, needed a break, or for safety in large crowds.

 If any of you have a dog with mobility issues, exercise is still important although I know it can be challenging.
 A sling or harness can offer your dog the extra support to help get him moving.
 Don’t forget all the treatment options available as well!

 In addition to physical exercise, all dogs need mental stimulation.
 Keeping the brain active staves off boredom and behaviour problems, and can help with the effects of doggie dementia.
 Interactive puzzle toys, treat dispensing toys, Kongs and games are all great ways to provide mental stimulation.

 How I kept my old dog Red happy and comfortable